 The missing link in autism requires a paradigm shift in thinking that must include genetic susceptibilities, environmental triggers, as well as timing and development.

-Cause of autism: What’s Going on Biochemically
+Autism: What’s Going on Biochemically

 Autistic individuals suffer from a severe amount of oxidative stress, abnormal methylation biochemistry, and dysfunctional enzymes that cause food sensitivities, malabsorption, gut inflammation, and abnormal intestinal permeability.
-When triggered by environmental assaults, the effects can be devastating.
+When triggered by environmental insults, the effects can be devastating.
 Underlying chemistries include low zinc, toxic levels of copper, low vitamin D, and impaired B6 processing to name a few.
 Biochemical imbalances are far more sensitized in autism than any other condition making it so much more intense.

-Cause of autism.
-The Role of GMOs and Other Environmental Triggers
+Autism and the Role of GMOs and Other Environmental Triggers

 Genetically modified foods and their chemicals (such as Monstanto’s glyphosate Round-up), vaccines, water and air pollution, are merely triggers to a preexisting, underlying, genetic predisposition.
 They are important, (and have greatly contributed to our overall genetic decline) but not the “single most important factor in the autism epidemic” as some would have you believe.
 It’s statements like these that make treatment so confusing for individuals and caregivers alike.
 In truth, all factors require equal attention in the care and treatment of autism.

 Keep in mind that any substance that is tolerated by one individual may not necessarily be tolerated by another.
 Any substance that is tolerated by itself may not be tolerated in the presence of other substances (synergistic toxicities).
 In other words, there’s no one size fits all.
-The take home is that an organic whole foods diet devoid of GMO’s, and gluten and dairy products is not enough.
-The diet must be custom tailored to the patients biochemistry.
+The take-home is that an organic whole foods diet devoid of GMO’s, and gluten and dairy products is not enough.
+The diet must be custom-tailored to the patient’s biochemistry.

 In fact, many foods that are deemed healthy and nourishing, such as bone broth, can create immediate, violent behavior in an autistic individual.
 In the case of bone broth, it was the free glutamates that created what my patient’s mother called a “Jekyll and Hyde-like transformation” of violent, verbal outbursts, whereas just minutes before consumption, she was a “sweet girl.”